mpilquist/blog/content/post/stackless-function-composition.md

 ## Generalized Stack Safe Function Composition

 While `ListF1` provides a stack safe `compose`, it inherits the default `andThen` from `Function1`.
 This is very dangerous if we hope to provide a general purpose stack safe function wrapper.
 Extending `ListF1` to support both stack safe `compose` and `andThen` (and arbitrary interleavings) requires us to store the type aligned sequence in a data structure that has constant time cons and snoc operations.
-The only standard library collection that supports this is `Vector`.
+The only standard library collection that supports this is `Vector` (correction: [@nickstanch pointed out that `scala.collection.immutable.Queue` has O(1) cons and snoc and O(n) traversal](https://twitter.com/nickstanch/status/840886207064203264) -- benchmarks below have been updated to include a `Queue` based implementation).

 ```scala
 final class VectorF1[-A, +B] private (private val fs: Vector[(Any => Any)]) extends (A => B) {